-Here we have 3 unknown parameters: the intercept $(\beta_0)$ , the slope $(\beta_1)$ , and the residual variance $(\sigma^2)$ , which in a Bayesian regression all need prior distributions.
+Here we have 3 unknown parameters: the intercept (β_0), the slope (β_1), and the residual variance (σ^2), which in a Bayesian regression all need prior distributions.
 We will generally choose conjugate priors, namely normal priors for the intercept and slope and an inverse gamma prior for the variance (equivalently a gamma prior for the precision).
 It is actually possible in this setting to derive the posterior distribution (a normal-inverse gamma distribution), however we will illustrate how we would implement the Gibbs sampling algorithm for this problem.

-The full posterior distribution is $f(\beta_0, \beta_1, \sigma^2|Y)$ , but in Gibbs sampling instead of sampling directly from this multivariate distribution, we sample from the series of conditional posterior distributions, parameters; for example, if we update $\beta_0$ in the first step, then the new value generated will be used in the subsequent steps to update $\beta_1$ and $\sigma^2$ .
-It can be shown that sampling from these 3 distributions in turn produces (dependent) chains from the posterior distribution, and when conjugate priors are used, then the forms of the 3 conditional posterior distributions are known distributions that can easily be simulated from (2 normals and an inverse gamma).
+The full posterior distribution is $f(\beta_0, \beta_1, \sigma^2|Y)$ but in Gibbs sampling instead of sampling directly from this multivariate distribution we instead sample in turn from the series of conditional posterior distributions, example, if we update β_0 in the first step then the new value generated will be used in the subsequent steps to update β_1 and σ^2 .
+It can be shown that sampling from these 3 distributions in turn produces (dependent) chains from the posterior distribution, and when conjugate priors are used then the forms of the 3 conditional posterior distributions are known distributions that can easily be simulated from (2 normals and an inverse gamma).
 To run the Gibbs sampling algorithm requires choosing starting values for the 3 unknown parameters and then performing a burn-in as described earlier, until the chains have moved away from the starting values and are sampling from the posterior distribution.

-In each sampling step, we use the current values for the parameters when updating other
+In each sampling step, we use the current values for the parameters not to be updated; for

 The beauty of MCMC algorithms is that because they consist of a series of steps to update individual parameters, it is easy to fit expanded models by including additional steps and modifying existing steps.
-Let us expand the above model by including random effects, say corresponding to measures on individuals clustered in groups:
+Let us expand the above model by including random effects, say corresponding to measures on cows clustered in herds,